 While a blended capital stack is a powerful strategic tool, it is not without its challenges.
 Acknowledging and planning for these potential pitfalls is crucial for successful execution.

-- Pitfall 1: The ‘Grant Rabbit Hole’
+- Pitfall 1: The “Grant Rabbit Hole”

 - Problem: Founders become so focused on chasing grants that they lose sight of their core business.
 They spend countless hours on applications with a low probability of success.

 - Solution: Be ruthlessly strategic.
 Use a qualification process to vet opportunities based on alignment, probability, and ROI.
 Focus only on grants that directly map to your product roadmap and business milestones.
+Tools like FundRobin Smart Matching can automate this filtering, saving founders dozens of hours per month.

 - Pitfall 2: Mismanaging Timelines